Tom Price cares about government spending. Except when he doesn't.

 But the promise mostly fell flat.
 "My travel" and "my seat" hardly cover the considerable expenses.
 Price will only be paying for himself.
 His travel.
 His seat.
 According to a spokesperson, that means the US Treasury should expect only a modest refund -- precisely $51,887.31.

-But the blowback against Price is about more than dollars and cents.
+But the blowback against Price was about more than dollars and cents.
 His tab, though gaudy by most Americans' standards, hardly registers as a percentage of HHS or overall federal spending.
 The issue here is hypocrisy.
-Price has for years cast himself as a deficit hawk, determined to save the country from its profligate ways.
+Price cast himself for years as a deficit hawk, determined to save the country from its profligate ways.

 "Reckless spending habits employed by Democrats in Washington are driving the debt," he tweeted back in May 2011, when he was a congressman and Barack Obama was the President.
 "We need #spendingcutsnow."